subashz/Easy-AOSP/README.md

 # Easy AOSP

 ## Introduction
-This project aims to quickly import AOSP framework(java part) and it's faster and more efficient.
+This project aims to quickly import AOSP framework(java part) with android-studio/intellij and it's faster and more efficient.
 Internally, it imports resources & java per aosp modules and adds the modules at bootpath .
-I recommend using intellij-remote development for better result.
+I recommend using intellij-remote development for best result.